 Reviews for Lisinopril to treat High Blood Pressure

-Review by Uncle Bugle (taken for 1 to 6 months):
+Review by my experience (taken for 2 to 5 years):

 lisinopril: Despite the reactions of some earlier reviewers, one of the reasons I prefer lisinopril to the others I've tried is that I do NOT feel dizzy.
 Nor do I feel groggy as I did on quinapril.
 I do find that I don't sleep well, and it does contribute to impotence.
 It also works really well, and I can get by on a smaller dose.